executium/api-version-2/README.md

 Upbit|upbit|Yes|263

 ## Supported Symbols in Version 2
-We have increased our symbols and exchange support with version 2, as of the 22nd June 2020 (https://executium.com/symbols-exchanges-marketspreads/).
+We have increased our symbols and exchange support with version 2, as of the 1st August 2020 (https://executium.com/symbols-exchanges-marketspreads/).

 Version | Exchanges | Markets | Market Spreads | Permutation
 ------------ | ------------ | ------------  | ------------   | ------------